nodejs/nodejs.org/GOVERNANCE.md

 The Node.js Web Infra Team is responsible for maintaining the Infrastructure relating to Node.js's Web Presence.
 The Node.js Web Infra team has the responsibilites of:

 - Maintaining CI/CD pipelines related to Web Infrastructure
-- Maintaining our Infrastructure Providers (such as Vercel)
+- Maintaining our Infrastructure Providers (such as Vercel, for the Node.js Website)
 - Have technical ownership on best-standards and best-practices for our Web Infrastructure (such as Web Frameworks that we use)

 Web Infra Team members should have access to be able to maintain the services mentioned above.